Where Trust Fails: Mapping Location-Data Provenance Risks in Europe

 \section{Location as a digital primitive}

-The preceding sections framed location-data provenance as an evidentiary problem of high-impact digital decisions that increasingly depend on where an event occurred, yet location assertions are often treated as low-integrity metadata rather than as evidence-grade claims.
+The preceding sections framed location-data provenance as an evidentiary problem of high-impact digital decisions that increasingly depend on where an event occurred, while location assertions are often treated as low-integrity metadata instead of evidence-grade claims.
 When location becomes a condition for access, eligibility, liability, attribution, or jurisdiction, it functions as a governance boundary in digital systems.
 In that setting, coordinates alone are insufficient.
 What matters is whether a location-linked claim can be justified by verifiable observations and constraints that a third party can evaluate under adversarial pressure.
 Early security work already recognised the strategic importance of binding digital actions to physical geography as a way to ground otherwise unbounded cyberspace \autocite{denning1996location}.

 This motivates treating location as a first-class digital primitive alongside identity and time.
-As identity systems evolved from self-asserted names to verifiable credentials, location-sensitive services increasingly require verifiable presence claims rather than self-reported coordinates.
+A digital primitive denotes a reusable, machine-verifiable claim type with explicit semantics, assurance assumptions, and verification procedures.
+As identity systems evolved from self-asserted names to verifiable credentials, location-sensitive services increasingly require verifiable presence claims instead of self-reported coordinates.
 A broader cryptographic line of work formalises what can and cannot be proven from physical position, including models of position-based cryptography and their limitations under collusion \autocite{chandran2009position}.
-The relevance for this paper is practical, because if location is to be used as evidence in governance contexts, then it must be expressible as a claim with explicit assumptions, a bounded time window, and a verification procedure that can survive contestation.
+The relevance for this paper is practical: if location is to be used as evidence in governance contexts, then it must be expressible as a claim with explicit assumptions, a bounded time window, and a verification procedure that can survive contestation.